LyubomirT/matchmaker/README.md

 This bot uses the Py-Cord library to interact with the Discord API.
 For more information, visit the [Py-Cord GitHub repository](https://github.com/Pycord-Development/pycord).

-(Created and maintained by The Orange Squad / Lyubomir Ternavskiy (LyubomirT))
+(Created and maintained by The Orange Squad / Lyubomir Ternavskiy (LyubomirT) / Contributors)